Communications Cloud offers two types of file attachment methods:

-Note: Attached files are limited to 1 MB total per bulletin.
+- Attached files - attachments of this kind are limited to 1 MB total per bulletin.
 You can attach as many files as you would like to the bulletin as long as they do not cumulatively exceed the 1 MB total.
-Linked files are limited to 10 MB in aggregate.

 All Attachments Macro

 If you choose to link attachments, Communications Cloud will automatically include the All Attachments macro at the bottom of the bulletin body, which looks like this: